 Q. What software is included with the FS2336 DDR Analysis Probe?

 A. Files are included that automatically set up your Keysight logic analyzer for protocol decode or timing analysis mode and label all the signal names.
 Another file is the protocol decoder, which translates the signals into bus transactions.

 Q. Does your probe get its power from my system?

 A. No. All necessary power is supplied by the logic analyzer.

-Q. How do I find out what are the latest versions of Agilent logic analyzer operating software?
+Q. How do I find out what are the latest versions of Keysight logic analyzer operating software?

-Q. How do I know which Agilent logic analyzer is best for my needs?
+Q. How do I know which Keysight logic analyzer is best for my needs?

 A. Click here.